hzmdschhc/nvim/README.md

 It will:

-1. backup ~/.vimrc to vimrc.bak, and then copy vimrc to ~/.vimrc
+1. backup ~/.vimrc to src/vimrc.bak, and then copy src/vimrc to ~/.vimrc
-2. if ./colors/ has *.vim files, it will copy *.vim to ~/.vim/colors
-3. install Vundle if you want
+2. install Vundle

 ## Uninstall
 run ./uninstall.sh